NairArjunWD/guideToSantaMonica/README.md

 <img src="https://drive.google.com/uc?export=view&id=14vJ1yoVNOhAdDcA-68kBOtgYv0Hte_vG" height="500">

 Shows the thumbnails and summary with the map icon.
+The color of the card will match the category color.

 ### Another Page